-Erase USB
+FRASE USB

+TIME SET

-TIME Set CODE (only if active)
+CODE (only if active)

 This menu is active only if the speed of the motorcycle is less than 20 km/h.
 If this menu is on the display and the speed of the motorcycle exceeds 20 km/h, the instrument panel automatically exits the menu and returns to the initial display.
-It is possible to exit the menu at any time, however, by pressing button (1, fig. 8) in position A " \blacktriangle " for 3 seconds.
+It is possible to exit the menu at any time, however, by pressing switch (1, fig. 8) in position A "\(\Lambda \)" for 3 seconds.